jeancs21/pokemon-app/README.md

 ### Missing Features

 - Add pokemos to favorite list (bugged).
+- Search for a individual pokemon from searchbar.
 - Show menu and login data only inside the app.
 - Navigate to previues pokemon list.